synw/django-mqueue/README.md

   ```
 Note: `name`, `content_type`, `obj_pk` and `url` are required fields.
 The url field is used in the admin to make a link to see the object.

-Then go to the admin to see your moderation queue.
+Then go to the admin to see your events queue.